Sex assault victims on cruise ships are often under 18

 "I realized he shouldn't have been doing that, when he extremely touched me in places where he shouldn't have been touching me."

 Do You Have A Cruise Ship Story To Tell?
-Click Here To Contact Brenda Breslauer
+Click Here To Contact Tammy Leitner

 Abby and her mother say they immediately reported the alleged incident to staff on board the ship and the cruise line initially tried to help the family.